Nikkei up over 1 pct, Greece referendum fears abate

 By Lisa Twaronite

-TOKYO, Nov 4 The Nikkei share average rose more than 1 percent on Friday, catching up with U.S. gains after a Japanese holiday, as it looked increasingly likely that Greece will abandon a proposed referendum which threatened a plan to contain Europe's debt crisis.
+TOKYO, Nov 4 The Nikkei share average rose more than 1 percent on Friday, catching up with U.S. gains after a Japanese holiday, as it looks like Greece will abandon a proposed referendum which threatened a plan to contain Europe's debt crisis.

 But Sony Corp was left out of the rally, with its shares skidding nearly 9 percent at one point, after warning it would post a fourth straight annual net loss instead of a profit on yen strength, price slides for TVs and PCs, as well as the Thai floods.